 Students for whom travel to interviews would constitute a genuine hardship, may request a telephone or Skype interview.
 If their request is granted, students would be responsible for submitting portfolios at least a week before the date of the interview.
 While faculty are willing to make such accommodations, face-to-face interviews are much preferred.

 Students seeking an athletic scholarship must demonstrate athletic and academic achievement, and strength of character both on and off the field.
 The College of Idaho competes in the National Association of Intercollegiate Athletics (NAIA) and offers talent scholarships to athletes.
 Scholarship awards and eligibility are directly controlled by the coaches for each sport.
 Students who would like to demonstrate their skills and be considered for athletic scholarships should directly contact the head coach for their sport.
-All varsity sports and coaches are listed on the Yote Athletics website.
+All varsity sports and coaches are listed on the Yote Athletics website or contact the Athletic Department for more information.

 Tryouts are conducted every April for possible scholarships for the College of Idaho's Cheer and Color Guard teams.
 These groups perform at athletic contests and select community events during the academic year.
 Scholarships are renewable annually for up to four years.
 Please contact Cheer/Color Guard coach GG Anderson for more information about the scholarships and how to sign up for tryouts.